-Dasa Book Café, between Sukhumvit Sois 26 and 28, offers a good selection of used books in a cosy setting.
-Its kids’ books are housed in a little nook on the second floor and the titles range from hardcover picture books to pre-teen paperbacks.
+Dasa Books is between Sukhumvit Soi 26 and 28 is a Bangkok book legend!
+They offer a good selection of used books in a cosy setting.
+Its kids’ books are housed in a little nook on the 2nd floor and I have literally had to drag my kids out of here!
+Titles range from hardcover picture books to pre-teen paperbacks and some real little gems can be found on the staked shelves dotted everywhere you look.
 Dasa will also buy or exchange books, so if you’ve got books you no longer want, bring them with you.

 Neilson Hays Library

-A Bangkok institution, the Neilson Hayes Library houses a great Children’s Corner filled with a diverse selection of new and classic titles, as well as reference books, for kids of all ages.
-Curl up on a beanbag chair or sit at one of the small tables and read aloud together – no one will mind!
+Here is another Bangkok living legend, the Neilson Hayes Library houses a great Children’s Corner filled with a diverse selection of new and classic titles, as well as reference books, for kids of all ages.
+Kids can curl up on a beanbag chair or sit at one of the small tables and read aloud together – no one will mind!
 The library hosts a themed Saturday storytelling session each week for the younger set, with reading, snacks and crafts.

 Bangkok Christian International Library (BCIL)

-An independent, privately funded library, Bangkok Christian International Library has a sizable collection of faith-building publications in a home-like atmosphere.
+An independent, privately funded library, the Bangkok Christian International library has a sizable collection of faith-building publications in a home-like atmosphere.
 The library offers a welcoming children’s room with books and toys, and it hosts a children’s storytelling event every Saturday that is open to the public.